Welcome to today's edition of the Rush 24-7 podcast.

 Hey, if anybody out there in the audience happens to be from the Sullivan Group's opinion auditing firm, you need to take account of this.

-One of my undeniable truths of life, written in an afternoon, in an idle afternoon while seeking a columns topic.
+One of my undeniable truths of life written in an afternoon, in an idle afternoon, while seeking a columns topic.

 I started jotting down one-sentence beliefs, hoping to inspire an idea for 750 words.

-And after I got to about 200 words, said, you know what, this would be a good column.
+And after I got to about 200 words, I said, you know what?

 So I just kept jotting down things I thought that were universally true.

-A modern environmentalist movement has become the new home of communism.
+And one of them was the modern environmentalism, a modern environmentalist movement has become the new home of communism.

-Reagan was going to emerge triumphant, and the spotted owl was the cause of the day for the militant environmentalists, and Earth First Was out there sabotaging forests and timber companies and everything.
+Reagan was going to emerge triumphant, and the spotted owl was the cause of the day for the militant environmentalist.

 And it is.

-130 environmental groups call for an end to capitalism.
+But looky here, the Daily Caller just posted 130 environmental groups call for an end to capitalism.

-Environmentalist wackos have declared that global warming cannot be stopped without ending the capitalist system, saying that cap and trade systems and conservation efforts are false solutions.
+And environmentalist wackos have declared that global warming cannot be stopped without ending the capitalist system, saying that cap and trade systems and conservation efforts are false solutions.

 It doesn't matter.